JordanCJ7/ImpactHub/README.md

 ## 📋 Overview

-ImpactHub is a lightweight charity donation platform built to empower donors with transparency, trust, and impact.
+ImpactHub is a lightweight charity donation platform built to empower donors with transparency, trust, and real-world impact.
 Using Agile Scrum, we are delivering a **Minimum Viable Product (MVP)** in **5 weeks** with a 4-member team.

 ### ✅ MVP Features
 - Browse charitable campaigns